Understanding Your Mortgage Payment

 - Other Recurring Costs — flood or earthquake insurance riders, utilities, and routine maintenance, which many financial planners estimate at roughly 1% of a home's value per year.

-One-Time Costs This Calculator Doesn't Cover
+Closing Costs and Other One-Time Costs This Calculator Doesn't Cover

 Beyond the recurring monthly figures, budget for one-time expenses that don't show up in any amortization schedule: closing costs (typically 2–5% of the loan amount, covering appraisal, title insurance, attorney and lender fees), a home inspection, moving expenses, and any initial renovations you plan before move-in.
 Many buyers underestimate these upfront costs — planning for them separately from your monthly payment helps avoid surprises at the closing table.

-Should You Make Extra Mortgage Payments?
+Should You Make Extra or Biweekly Mortgage Payments?

 Reasons to pay extra: lower total interest paid, a shorter payoff timeline, and the peace of mind that comes with owning your home outright sooner.